adetalhouet/ocp-gitops/ztp/README.md

 ## Let's deploy the spoke <a name="spoke"></a>

-We will use all the manifests in the `ocp-gitops/ztp/spoke-sno/` folder.
+We will use all the manifests in the `spoke-sno/` folder.
 Simply apply the following command:
 ~~~
-oc create -f ocp-gitops/ztp/spoke-sno/
+oc apply -k spoke-sno/
 ~~~

 It will take on average 60-ish minutes for the cluster to be ready.